Many-Body Anderson Metal-Insulator Transition using Kicked Quantum Gases: Experimental Data Analysis Details

 Using Eq. (\ref{eq:alpha}) and Eq. (\ref{eq:prefactor}), we then solve for the delocalization onset time $n_p^*$, which is defined to be the pulse number when the energy of the system reaches $2.5\Erec$, i.e. $\langle E_z \rangle = E_0 (n_p^*)^\alpha = 2.5\Erec$.
 The equivalence of this method of determining $n_p^*$ to that of a power law fit to time evolution data comprising several $n_p^*$ is also demonstrated numerically in Fig. \ref{fig:qpkr_figS6}.

-In Fig. \ref{fig:qpkr_figS3}(a) we show the data used to produce the plot in Fig 2(f) of the main paper where $E^*=2.5 E_{\rm rec}$ is used to evaluate $n_p^*$.
-Near the MIT phase boundary, $\langle E_z(100) \rangle$ approaches $\langle E_z(30) \rangle$ leading to a divergence of $n_p^*$ as well as an increase in the extracted error bar (see Fig 2(f) of the main paper).
+In Fig. \ref{fig:qpkr_figS3}(a) we show the data used to produce the plot in Fig 2(e) of the main paper where $E^*=2.5 E_{\rm rec}$ is used to evaluate $n_p^*$.
+Near the MIT phase boundary, $\langle E_z(100) \rangle$ approaches $\langle E_z(30) \rangle$ leading to a divergence of $n_p^*$ as well as an increase in the extracted error bar (see Fig 2(e) of the main paper).

 The variation of $n_p^*$ with $K$ can be fit with a function of the form $1/|K-K_c|^{\nu}$ to extract a critical exponent $\nu$.
 The variation of the extracted $\nu$ with choice of $E^*$ is shown in Fig. \ref{fig:qpkr_figS3}(b).
 Even though a weak downward trend can be seen, $\nu$ is approximately independent of choice of $E^*$ within error bars.